How many students take a First-Year Experience?

 Can I change my mind later about the FIG I’m requesting?

 Yes.
-When you meet with your academic adviser, you can stay in the FIG in which you’ve been enrolled, choose another, or decide not to be in a FIG. Choosing a FIG now provides a framework that you can build on or revise when you come to campus.
+When you meet with your academic advisor you can stay in the FIG in which you’ve been enrolled, choose another, or decide not to be in a FIG. Choosing a FIG during FIG Registration provides a framework that you can build on or revise when you meet your advisor.

 May I request only one of the classes in the FIG?

-No. FIGs are made of two lecture courses and a College Connections course.
+No. Most FIGs are made of two lecture courses and a FYE Seminar course.
 Students in the FIG learn to think across disciplines by exploring the related themes of the two courses.

 What if I’m a student in the Robert D. Clark Honors College?

 We recommend Clark Honors College (CHC) students to choose a FIG from the list of FIGs that have been selected to not overlap with CHC core education requirements.
 You can explore CHC FIG options here!
 If you don't see a FIG you want on the list, talk to your advisor about you FIG choice.

 Can students in the Undergraduate Support Program enroll in FIGs?